-A big red dot, like the one at 3am on Wednesdays in this example, indicates that many posts have been published at that time and the average engagement is high!
+A big red dot, like the one we see for 4 PM on Wednesdays, indicates that many posts have been published at that time and the average engagement is high!
 This is a great time to keep or start posting!

-A big green dot, like the ones at 1pm (or 13 o'clock) Mondays through Fridays indicates that many posts have been published at that time, but they consistently receive lower average engagement.
+A big green dot, like the one at 3 PM (or 15 o'clock) on Fridays indicates that many posts have been published at that time, but they consistently receive lower average engagement.
 Moving forward, you might consider trying new times to post as this time isn't performing very well.